How Does A Bridging Loan Work?

-Bridging loan providers vary in their size and capabilities, but many are now regulated by the Financial Conduct Authority (FCA).
+Bridging loan providers vary in their size and capabilities and what, if any, costs and administration fees they might charge, but many are now regulated by the Financial Conduct Authority (FCA).
 If you are a potential borrower, be sure to find both a lender and a bridging product that fit your needs, and not the needs of the lender.
 Bridging loans can offer a useful way to ‘unblock’ a chain or secure quick funding for properties bought at auction, but the borrower will need to weigh up the advantages against the higher cost of borrowing.
 In the right cases though, and in the right hands, a well-executed bridging loan can help the borrower succeed with a purchase that would have otherwise been completely impossible.

 Compare Rates Now!

 Get A Quote Now!